Grants, residencies, fellowships and funding for dancers, choreographers and arts workers.

 - Sidney Myer Creative Fellowships for artists in their early mid-career and in the first seven to fifteen years of their creative practice.

 - Australia Council Fellowships support outstanding, established artists’ creative activity for a period of up to two years.

 - Ausdance Peggy van Praagh Choreographic Fellowship support choreographic development for mid-career choreographers over 35 years of age with a minimum of 10 years professional experience.

 - Keith Bain Choreographic Travel Fellowship supports an emerging choreographer to travel internationally with the sole purpose of developing and extending their choreographic practice.
-Next offered in 2016.
+Applications close 10 June 2018.